teriiehina/PMMetroView/README.md

 And because of what Da Vinci said:

 ![A chart comparing size differences between SVG, Objective-C and PNG](./Experiments/chart01.png "Comparison size differences between SVG, Objective-C and PNG")

+Next steps should be to compare time from init to draw.

 # Protocol